vsolovyov/blog/content/postgresql-jsonb-index.md

   Both can be queried with `@>`, but it's getting even more uglier than it was.

-We actually ended up doing kind of both - we created a separate table that's much easier to query with many origin ids at once, and we store list of pairs in a separate non-indexed column so it's convenient to query.
+We actually ended up doing kind of both - we created a separate table that's much easier to query with many origin ids at once, and we store a list of pairs in a separate non-indexed column so it's convenient to query.

 Separate table speed-up
 --------

-As a bonus, it's much-much faster to query btree index with lots of filters than a GIN one.
+As a bonus, it's much-much faster to query a btree index with lots of filters than a GIN one.
 With a GIN every `@>` turns into a separate Bitmap Index Scan that costs approximately millisecond for each (0.7-1.2 ms each if in cache).
-With a btree index on two columns we construct a query that looks like this:
+With a btree index on two columns we construct a query that looks like
+this:

 ```
 SELECT article_id FROM articles_origin_ids WHERE